juanippo/ResPyrAR/README.md

     statistic:

 Optional; A string indicating the statistic reduction to be performed on each pixel of the spatial data for the specified period.
 It can be set to 'mean' or 'median'.
-By default it is set to 'median'.
+By default it is set to 'mean'.

     export: